yubo97/SuperMario/README.md

 <br>

 ### Update
-V1.0:Mario appears on the screen.
+V1.0: Mario appears on the screen.
+V2.0: Mario walking function is added.